Research Excellence Framework 2021

 A huge thanks to everyone who made this possible.
 Many people work alongside us on our research over the years: university support staff, museum curators, heritage industry experts, teaching staff, our wonderful students, and the public.
 We look forward to building on this success in the years to come.

-Research in History of Art
+Research in History of Art, Architecture and Design

 We hold an inclusive series of events, which showcases research from leading international scholars and our own students alike.
 We collaborate with museums and galleries locally, nationally, and internationally to ensure our research has the greatest possible benefit and creative impact.
 We are currently engaged in a number of projects which feature our interests.